LukasLeroy/Stoikov-Crypto-HFT/README.md

 Trading model and backtest based on [paper](https://github.com/jyeung205/Stoikov-Crypto-HFT/blob/main/papers/HighFrequencyTrading_Stoikov.pdf) by Avellaneda and Stoikov.
 To see the full report, please click [here](https://github.com/jyeung205/Stoikov-Crypto-HFT/blob/main/report.pdf).

 ## Model
+In high-frequency market making, it is important to consider inventory position risk.
+In the paper "High-frequency trading in a limit order book", Avellaneda and Stoikov derive a theoretical price which accounts for the inventory position of the market maker.

 The Theoretical Price, $r_t$, is defined as